ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 - search for the app to install or update
 - press the install or update button
-- wait for the download to finish, this will be a prompt to to install the application
+- wait for the download to finish, there will be a prompt to install the application/update
 - press the install button on the above prompt

 For more advanced users this could be remedied by building a custom waydroid image that ships with either appstore.